exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 ## What is This for?

-In this tutorial, we will create a virtual schema for Parquet files stored in a S3 Bucket.
+In this tutorial, we will create a virtual schema for Parquet files stored in an S3 Bucket.
 If you've never heard of S3, that is not a problem.
 You can imagine it as a very basic file storage.
 You can store files and access them using a key.

 We are going to create a Virtual Schema for these files so that you can access them just like a regular Exasol table.

 The example file we use in this tutorial has the same content as the three JSON files in the [books/](./books) folder.
-To get a first impression you can take a look on them instead of the parquet file itself, since for the parquet file you need a viewer.
+To get a first impression you can take a look at them instead of the parquet file itself since for the parquet file you need a viewer.

 ## Getting Started